mongodb/specifications/source/crud/crud.rst

      * If true, allows the write to opt-out of document level validation.
      *
      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
-     * For servers < 3.2, this option is ignored and not sent as documentation validation is not available.
+     * For servers < 3.2, this option is ignored and not sent as document validation is not available.
      */
     bypassDocumentValidation: Optional<Boolean>;